at Union College

 line decor

-Faculty in the Environmental Science and Policy program are dedicated to teaching, learning, and exploring issues related to the environment.
-All faculty are in different academic departments, but they share the Common goal of providing students with an excellent classroom expereince.
-Note that a distinctive attribute of the Union faculty is that a signicant fraction of the active faculty are Engineers, so students learn about not only science and policy, but also engineering solutions to environmental problems.
-This makes the ES&P program distinctive for a liberal arts college.
+Faculty in the Environmental Science Policy & Engineering program are dedicated to teaching, learning, and exploring issues related to the environment.
+All faculty are in different academic departments, but they share the common goal of providing students with an excellent classroom expereince.
+Note that a distinctive attribute of the Union faculty is that a significant fraction of the active faculty are Engineers, so students learn about not only science and policy, but also engineering solutions to environmental problems.
+This makes the ESPE program distinctive for a liberal arts college.

 PROGRAM DIRECTOR